 Designed as an introduction to the methods and aims of physical theatre, this course is a selection of movement and acting options that reflect the inter-disciplinary thrust of the program.
-This course comprises a module of regular movement classes designed specifically to address the demands of Commedia dell’Arte, mask and other physical theatre-style performance work.
-The class can be seen as a foundational course in body awareness, body knowledge, strength, stamina, technique and improvisation, as well as a fine-tuning and enhancing class for those who are more experienced.
+This course comprises a module of regular movement classes designed specifically to address the demands of Commedia dell’Arte and other physical theatre-style performance work.
+The class can be seen as a foundational course in physical awareness, body knowledge, strength, stamina, technique and improvisation, as well as an introduction to movement analysis and characterization.

 Instructors: Emilija Dimitrijevic